kristopher-h/vim-liq/README.rst

 Requirements
 ------------

-* Vim 8 or later

-* Vim with support for:
+* Vim 8, or later, with support for:

   - python (2.7)
   - autocommands
   - quickfix
+  - timers
+  - async calls
   - possibly more without me knowing it?

 * python > 2.7 (for running the python language server)